LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

 and need to introduce braces?"

 The last two of the pitfalls mentioned in this section are fixed by consistent use of braces in the sub-statements of ``if`` statements.
-Even with good use of braces, you still need to watch out for an incorrect semicolon after a condition.
+They fix the ``;`` after if-condition problem only if the open brace comes right after the condition, but you still get a nasty error if you put in a semicolon between the condition and opening brace.